-One of the most often listed defects found by home inspectors, building code officers and city occupancy officials is lack of ground fault circuit interrupters or GFCI – GFI outlets and breakers.
+Missing GFCI – GFI outlets and breakers are one of the most often listed defects found by home inspectors, building code officers, and city occupancy officials.

 Owners of older houses can retrofit $20 GFCI – GFI outlets at those locations or have GFCI – GFI breakers (about $50) mounted in the main breaker panel.
 Portable GFI adapters, which plug into regular wall receptacles, are available for $20 to $40.